-To respond to these complex challenges, the aim of our current research is to serve as useful material in the analysis of the management of healthcare systems, even as starting point for further research, primarily by answering the following questions:
+In response to these complex challenges, the aim of the current research is to serve as a useful material in the analysis of the management of healthcare systems, even as starting point for further research, primarily by answering the following questions:

-- Identification and assessment of the managerial competencies, which are crucial for effective performance in healthcare systems, including possibilities for modernization and development of those competencies - Current prospects for learning and implementation of skills, competencies, and new leadership models in healthcare systems in Hungary and Serbia - Is there any correlation between identity and the new elements of leadership?
+What are the identification and assessment of the managerial competences, which are crucial for effective performance in healthcare systems, including possibilities for modernization and development of those competences?

+What are the current prospects for learning and implementation of skills, competences, and new leadership models in healthcare systems in Hungary and Serbia?

+Is there any correlation between identity and the new elements of the leadership?